-CCM JetSpeed, Tacks, & Ribcor: Which One Is Right For Me?Posted by Drake Martin on Feb 26, 2016
+CCM JetSpeed, Tacks, & Ribcor: Which One Is Right For Me?Posted by Drake Martin

 Not too long ago, we made a comparison article for Bauer Vapor, Supreme, and Nexus equipment lines and had several requests to make one for CCM.
-Ask and you shall receive!
+Ask and ye shall receive!
 This article will give you a brief overview of each line of CCM gear and will show the closest equipment line from Bauer.
 Let's get started.

 Unlike the original RBZ skates that launched in 2013, the JetSpeed skates have a medium-volume, snug overall fit that's similar to the anatomical fit found in Bauer Supreme skates.
 However, the JetSpeeds have a lock-tight fit in the heel, which is more similar to the tapered fit found in Bauer's Vapor skates.
 If you are looking for a stiff skate that's more of a "Vapor-Supreme hybrid," look no further than JetSpeed skates.